-RODESIGN II IS A powerful - Brother series computer aided design - C. Itch series system.
-While its - Epson series capabilities features and compare to CAD systems costing thousands of dollars, ProDesign II is extremely easy-to-use and virtually anybody can make drawings detailed professional quality.
+RODESIGN II IS A powerful computer aided design system.
+While its features and capabilities compare to CAD systems costing thousands of dollars, ProDesign II is extremely easy-to-use and virtually anybody can make detailed drawings of professional quality.

 With ProDesign II, you can make drawings of all sorts from engineering to artwork.
-ProDesign Il has been called "The Word Processor of Graphics".
+ProDesign II has been called "The Word Processor of Graphics".
 You can make a drawing, modify it, move parts around and even merge drawings.